blakeblackshear/frigate/docs/docs/guides/reverse_proxy.md

 :::caution
 A reverse proxy can be used to secure access to an internal webserver but the user will be entirely reliant on the steps they have taken.
-You must ensure you are following security best practice.
+You must ensure you are following security best practices.
 This page does not attempt outline the specific steps needed to secure your internal website.
 Please use your own knowledge to assess and vet them before you install anything on your system.
 :::